This LGBTQIA+ friendly book is about a parent coming out as gay. Millie talks about why it belongs on all of our bookshelves.

 Me, My Dad and the End of the Rainbow review by Millie Guy

-This is a story that brings the reader in, whether they’re a teacher, parent or a child, and takes them along on the journey of the main character, Archie.
 Funny, heartfelt and insightful, we follow twelve-year-old Archie as he attempts to find out what secret his parents are hiding from him, and why.
-After much confusion and amateur detective work, he finds out his dad is gay, which is why his parents are divorcing, and his home life has become so disrupted.
+After much confusion and amateur detective work, he finds out his dad is gay.
+Consequently, his parents are divorcing, and his home life has become so disrupted.